Secure CheckoutPersonal information is secured with SSL technology.

 5. Geoprospective approach for biodiversity conservation taking into account human activities and global warming

-6. Estimating the territorial potential for adoption of electromobility – geoprospective scenarios
+6. Assessing the territorial adoption potential of electric mobility: geoprospective and scenarios

-7. The Valais touristic model facing climate change: geoprospective simulations of more environmentally integrated development models.
+7. The touristic model of Valais facing climate change: geoprospective simulations of more environmentally integrated development models

 9. Simulating together multi-scale and multi-sectorial adaptations to global change and their impacts: A generic serious game and its implementation in coastal areas in France and South Africa